 “For a while, you’ll get less service and fewer amenities.
 This might last beyond the pandemic.
 I think most of it will come back, but not until high-value travellers return.
 If airlines are just getting by with cheap fares, they’re not going to be in a rush to return drink service.
 Certainly more self-service is here to stay.”Brian Sumers, Senior Aviation Business Editor, Skift

-What does the future of air travel look like
+What could the future of travel look like?

 Some experts are speculating about what the future of air travel looks like, and how the industry can embrace some cutting-edge solutions.
 For example, disinfection tunnels that clean each traveller from head to toe have been tested in China.
 Baggage could undergo deep cleaning, using a disinfectant fog or UV light, which kills bacteria.
 Tokyo airport is has trialled personal mobility machines for disabled passengers.
 Completely autonomous, they don’t require someone to push them as they travel on a pre-programmed route.

 “Existing technology will become more popular faster than expected”Andrew O’Connor, Vice President of portfolio management at Sita